The dark side of LLMs: Security risks in semantic model development

 All LLM applications need logic that define three things:

 These three points are defined in the application layer, which provides the custom code for interacting with the model.
-Sometimes the application layer comes pre-packaged from a product and other times it is developed in-house.
+Sometimes the application layer comes prepackaged from a product and other times it's developed in-house.
 We return to this distinction in the next section.

 In all cases, the application layer introduces risks by opening the LLM to external input and allowing the LLM to affect systems.
-For the input, this might be through providing access to external MCP servers or tools that provide data—both of which the door to prompt injections.
+For the input, this might be through providing access to external MCP servers or tools that provide data, both of which can open the door to prompt injections.

 The outputs can be equally harmful.
 Some LLM applications might be able to write to systems, by auto-structuring documentation, writing test cases for code, or writing C# scripts for tabular editor.
-If one is not extremely careful, this output can be used to exfiltrate data or destroy production systems—either accidentally or devious adversaries.
+If one isn't extremely careful, this output can be used to exfiltrate data or destroy production systems, either accidentally or by devious adversaries.

 A particularly tricky part of the application is access to (external) MCP servers.
 Adversa has compiled a list of 25 vulnerabilities of MCP servers that paint a bleak picture.
 That is why we recommend relying on your own MCP servers in safe environments or those from trusted first-party vendors, if you want to experiment with the technology.